alukosdev/ccsp/reference/glossary.md

 ==- European Economic Area (EEA)

 The European Economic Area, abbreviated as EEA, consists of the Member States of the European Union (EU) and three countries of the European Free Trade Association (EFTA) (Iceland, Liechtenstein and Norway; excluding Switzerland).
 The Agreement on the EEA entered into force on 1 January 1994.
+==- Event-Driven Security
+Automates detection and remediation of security issues.
 ==-

 ## F